-14 OTHER MATTERS AS AGREED BY THE SHAREHOLDERS AND THE BOARD
+15 OTHER MATTERS AS AGREED BY THE SHAREHOLDER AND THE BOARD

-- a) The undertaking by the Company of any activity of a nature or scope not provided for in the Company's mission or goals would be subject to the prior approval of the Shareholder. - b) The approval of the Shareholder is also required before the Company could dispose of any segment of its business or shares in a subsidiary or associated company where the value of the asset to be disposed of exceeds the investment delegated authority set out in Section 11 above. - c) The Company has entered into a Deed of Understanding between itself, the Dunedin City Council, Dunedin City Holdings Limited and members of the Group, imposing upon the Company certain restrictions, requirements and obligations as set out in the Deed.
+- The undertaking by the Company of any activity of a nature or scope not provided for in the Company's mission or goals would be subject to the prior approval of the Shareholder. - b) The approval of the Shareholder is also required before the Company could dispose of any segment of its business where the value of the asset to be disposed of exceeds the investment delegated authority set out in Section 12 above. - c) The Company has entered into a Deed of Understanding between itself, the Dunedin City Council, Dunedin City Holdings Limited and members of the Group, imposing upon the Company certain restrictions, requirements and obligations as set out in the Deed.

-15 TRANSACTIONS WITH RELATED PARTIES
+16 TRANSACTIONS WITH RELATED PARTIES

-Dunedin City Council is the sole Shareholder in Dunedin City Holdings Limited, Dunedin City Holdings Limited is the sole Shareholder in Aurora Energy Limited, City Forests Limited, Delta Utility Service Limited, Dunedin City Treasury Limited, Dunedin Venues Management Limited and Dunedin Venues Limited.
+Dunedin City Council is the sole Shareholder of Dunedin City Holdings Limited.

+Dunedin City Holdings Limited is the sole Shareholder in Aurora Energy Limited, City Forests Limited, Delta Utility Services Limited, Dunedin City Treasury Limited, Dunedin Venues Management Limited and Dunedin Stadium Property Limited.

-Dunedin City Holdings Limited owns 72.03% of Taieri Gorge Railway and 50% of Dunedin International Airport Limited.
+Dunedin City Holdings Limited owns 72.03% of Taieri Gorge Railway Limited and 50% of Dunedin International Airport Limited.